JELSTUDIO/JEL_LLMradiotheater_Ollama/SpecialEnglishOnlyChatterboxVersion/README.md

      ```

-## v2.4.3 (The English-Only Chatterbox version)
+## v2.4.6 (The English-Only Chatterbox version)
-Once you've done that you can use this script, which you should edit to define your own conversation-topics and LLM-models used etc:`v2.4.3_test26.py`
+Once you've done that you can use this script, which you should edit to define your own conversation-topics and LLM-models used etc:`v2.4.6_test31.py`

 You run it by entering this command in the CMD console window:
      ```
-     python v2.4.3_test26.py
+     python v2.4.6_test31.py
      ```

+## New in v2.4.6 (The latest version)
+- All prompts are at the top of the script so you can easily edit them.
+- All 3 voices are also now at the top of the script so you can easily edit them.
+- Context-logic was updated in an attempt to make it easier for the 2 LLM-models to track their turns in a conversation and stay in character (It's still not perfect and some models perform better than others, but I think it's about as good as it can get now)

 ## License